Microalgae: Photo- and chemosynthetic algae

 Photosynthetic and chemosynthetic microbes can also form symbiotic relationships with host organisms.
 They provide them with vitamins and polyunsaturated fatty acids, necessary for the growth of the bivalves which are unable to synthesize it themselves.
+Microalgae also is a rich source of bioactive compounds and nutrients.
+They are considered to be valuable in environmental applications, food, and pharmaceuticals due to the presence of lipids, proteins, and vitamins found within.
 In addition, because the cells grow in aqueous suspension, they have more efficient access to water, CO2, and other nutrients.

 Microalgae play a major role in nutrient cycling and fixing inorganic carbon into organic molecules and expressing oxygen in marine biosphere.

-While fish oil has become famous for its omega-3 fatty acid content, fish don't actually produce omega-3s, instead accumulating their omega-3 reserves by consuming microalgae.
+While fish oil has become famous for its omega-3 fatty acid content, fish do not actually produce omega-3s, instead accumulating their omega-3 reserves by consuming microalgae.
 These omega-3 fatty acids can be obtained in the human diet directly from the microalgae that produce them.

 Microalgae can accumulate considerable amounts of proteins depending on species and cultivation conditions.
 Due to their ability to grow on non-arable land microalgae may provide an alternative protein source for human consumption or animal feed.
 Microalgae proteins are also investigated as thickening agents or emulsion and foam stabilizers in the food industry to replace animal based proteins.

-Some microalgae accumulate chromophores like chlorophyll, carotenoids, or phycobiliproteins that may be extracted and used as coloring agents.
+Some microalgae accumulate chromophores like chlorophyll, carotenoids, phycobiliproteins or polyphenols that may be extracted and used as coloring agents.

 Cultivation of microalgae

+Microalgae cultivation can take place in closed systems and open ponds.
+Open ponds are often seen as a more economically sound choice for production in a commercial setting.
 A range of microalgae species are produced in hatcheries and are used in a variety of ways for commercial purposes, including for human nutrition, as biofuel, in the aquaculture of other organisms, in the manufacture of pharmaceuticals and cosmetics, and as biofertiliser.
 However, the low cell density is a major bottleneck in commercial viability of many microalgae derived products, especially low cost commodities.

 Studies have investigated the main factors in the success of a microalgae hatchery system to be: